The Early Days

 In 1956 the company and its equipment was approved by the Fire Underwriters Rating Bureau, and on June 15, 1956 was accepted into the Baltimore County Volunteer Firemen’s Association.
 The company was voted into membership of Maryland State Firemen’s Association February 12, 1957.

 After due consideration, it was decided to tear down the existing barn on our land and construct a new building.
-Construction was started on the present fire station and cost $70,000 in September 1957.
+Construction was started on our first fire station and cost $70,000 in September 1957.
 The building was completed one year later and the equipment was moved in on October 8, 1958.

 On September 7, 1959 the company acquired a used fire engine for $300 from Joppa Magnolia Fire Company.
 This engine was a 1932 Mack with a 500 GPM pump and 500-gallon water tank and was assigned number 482.